Puppy Leaks

 10 Fun Games to Play With Your Dog

-Looking for some nice and easy way to keep your dog entertained and out of trouble?
+Looking for some easy ways to keep your dog busy and out of trouble?
 Try adding a few fun games into to your dog’s routine.

-Playing games with your dog is a great way to keep them active, busy, and out of trouble.
-And best of all it’s a lot of fun for both you and your dog alike.
+Playing games with your dog is a great way to keep them active and out of trouble.
+And best of all it’s a lot of fun for you and your dog alike.

 Not sure where to start?
 Don’t worry, we’ve got you covered.
-From using a flirt pole to playing hide & seek, here’s 10 fun games to play with your dog.
+From using a flirt pole with your pup to playing a game of hide & seek, here’s 10 fun games to play with your dog.

 1. Use a Flirt Pole